 Zebras are social animals.
 They live in herds, which may include 10 to 100 them.
 Zebras are preyed upon by lions, leopards, hyenas, wild dogs, African wild cats, and birds of prey.
-They have a great sense of hearing and smell, though, which help them detect predators before getting too close.
+They have a great sense of hearing and smell, though, which helps them detect predators before getting too close.

 Zebras are prey animals and tend to be quite skittish with animals that hunt them.
 But this zebra seems to have a natural death wish, as it keeps walking right into an ambush of crocodiles.
 Eventually, it escapes from the two crocodiles by getting aggressive and jumpy.